timgilbert/long-war-unix-installer/README.md

 * Linux support
   * Some refactoring into platform-specific subclasses or whatnot
 * Handle Mac App Store installs
+* Catch exceptions at root level and have option to paste logs into pastebin or whatever

 ## Bugs

 * Multiple backups grow the new files list each time
 * Root level files are installed in XCOMData/XEW instead of at the root
+* Running without -d logs at INFO to file log (should be DEBUG)

 # State of the Mod